clockworkpi/DevTerm/README.md

 - Linux users can employ the "dd" command to flash the image.

+To learn how to create an image, please refer to our [Wiki](https://github.com/clockworkpi/DevTerm/wiki).

 ## DevTerm Keyboard Firmware
 DevTerm keyboard firmware flash program available.
 You can download it from this link: [DevTerm Keyboard Firmware Flash Program](https://github.com/clockworkpi/DevTerm/raw/main/Bin/devterm_keyboard_flash.tar.gz).